RedHatInsights/insights-client/README.md

 - `--net-debug` - Show network debug messages in the console output.
 - `--output-dir=DIR` - Write the collected data to a specified directory without compression.
 Does not upload.
 - `--output-file=FILE` - Write the collected data to a specified archive.
 Does not upload.
+- `--build-packagecache` - Attempt to rebuild DNF or YUM cache for current archive generation.

 #### Switches that exit immediately